 Nantes is the capital of the north-western French region of Pays de la Loire.

-There are many schools and a big university, providing the huge amount of students with a decent nightlife.
+There are many schools and a big university, providing a huge amount of students with decent nightlife.

 Warnings & Dangers in Nantes